JnanasreeKonda/Mirror/README.md

 **Your Personal AI Fashion Assistant That Sees, Listens, and Shops**

-Mirror is an intelligent Chrome extension that combines computer vision, voice interaction, and AI-powered fashion analysis to help you find and shop clothing items from any screenshot.
+Mirror is an intelligent Chrome extension that combines computer vision, voice interaction, and AI-powered fashion analysis to help you find and shop clothing items from any image.
 Simply capture what you see, describe what you want, and let Mirror find the perfect products for you.

 ---